fxpio/composer-asset-plugin/Resources/doc/schema.md

 The following repository types are supported:

-- npm-vcs: The version control system repository can fetch packages from git with `package.json` file dedicated to NPM.
+- **npm-vcs**: The version control system repository can fetch packages from git with `package.json` file dedicated to NPM.
 The `url` property of git source code is required.
-- bower-vcs: The version control system repository can fetch packages from git with `bower.json` file dedicated to Bower.
+- **bower-vcs**: The version control system repository can fetch packages from git with `bower.json` file dedicated to Bower.
 The `url` property of git source code is required.

 ### Mapping asset file to composer package